 This course explores potential challenges to the continuity of government and strategies during all phases of an emergency to protect or restore government continuity.
 The ability of government to respond during an emergency, whether of natural causes or intentional attempts to disrupt, has profound implications for society.
 Case studies of major catastrophes from both domestic and international viewpoints will be included.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.